Notes610041/Coursera_Capstone/README.md

 ## Segmenting and Clustering Toronto Neighborhoods

-Visualization of the neighbourhoods in boroughs that have the word Toronto.
+Visualization of the neighborhoods in boroughs that have the word Toronto.

 ![](images/segmenting-and-clustering-toronto-neighborhoods-1.png)